mwanyumba7/KABU-GDSC-Technical_Writting_Session/README.md

 # GDSC Kabarak Info Session On Technical Writing
-This is a list of the files and slides attached used for GDSC Kabarak University Info Session On Technical Writing tagged as TW101 : Let's Talk About Technical Writing
+This is a list of the files and slides attached used for GDSC Kabarak University Session On Technical Writing tagged as TW101 : Let's Talk About Technical Writing

 ## Topics Covered